kenryuS/kenryuS/README.md

 - I'm technical college (KOSEN) student (1st grade)
 - I use NixOS on my workstation and Arch Linux on my laptop btw
-- 7 years into the coding
+- 8 years into the coding
 - I can code on C++, Javascript, Python
 - Take a look at the projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!
 - What I am currently learning:
     - TensorFlow + Python
     - Linear Algebra
     - ROS2
+    - Electric Circuits

 - What I am working on:
     - Document translation